matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 ## zkSync features

-- ETH and ERC20 token transfers with instant confirmations and 10-minute finality on L1
+- ETH and ERC20 token transfers with instant confirmations and fast finality on L1
-- Transaction fees are extremely low (1/100th of the mainnet cost for ERC20 tokens and 1/30th for ETH transfers).
+- Transaction fees are extremely low for the mainnet cost for ERC20 tokens and that of ETH transfers.
-- No registration is required to receive funds.
 - Payments to existing Ethereum addresses (including smart contracts) can be conveniently paid with the token being transferred.
-- Withdrawals to the mainnet take ~10 minutes.
-- As with the Ethereum mainnet, no third parties are needed to keep funds safe.
-- Users are always in control of their funds.
-- zkSync is smart-contract friendly; it allows you to reuse existing Solidity code.
-- zkSync is friendlier for exchanges.
-- zkSync has native support for NFTs.
-- There is no requirement for an operational activity to keep the funds safe.

 ### zkSync 2.0 highlights